acbass49/acbass49-data_projects_web/content/about.md

 ---------------------------
 ### About Me

 Hi!
 My name is Alex Bass.
-I recently started a graduate program at the University of Virginia in Data Science.
-I have been an analyst as a research fellow, teaching assistant, and professionally at top polling companies for the past 4 years.
+I work as an analyst at Morning Consult, a leading polling and market research firm.
+Also, I am in a graduate program at the University of Virginia in Data Science.

 Recently, I find myself doing data analysis and programming projects in my free time.
 I created this blog as a place to post some of these fun projects I work on off the clock.